-Released prisoners are more likely to suffer early deathMay 13th, 2014 in Health /
+Released prisoners are more likely to suffer early deathMay 13, 2014 in Medicine & Health / Health

 Men who have been incarcerated and released are more than twice as likely to die prematurely as those who have not been imprisoned, according to a new study published by Georgia State University criminologist William Alex Pridemore.

 Former prisoners are more likely to die early from infectious and respiratory diseases, drug overdoses and homicides.
 Causes of this "mortality penalty" include increased exposure to diseases like TB and HIV, the prolonged stress of the prison environment, the disruption of important social bonds and, upon release, the struggle to reintegrate into society and employment.

 "We know that stress can weaken immune systems," Pridemore said.
 "And in a very unpleasant twist of events, at the precise moment when these men are most vulnerable to a compromised immune system due to stress – that is, when they are incarcerated – they are most exposed to a host of communicable diseases whose rates are much higher in the prison population."

 Pridemore's empirical analysis of the Izhevsk (Russia) Family Study, was published online this month in the Journal of Health and Social Behavior.
 Titled "The Mortality Penalty of Incarceration: Evidence from a Population-based Case-control Study of Working Age Males," it is among the first sociological studies to look at the short- and long-term impacts of incarceration on the mortality of prisoners after their release.

 More than 2.5 million people are incarcerated in the United States – 95 percent of whom will eventually be released.
 Incarceration rates in the United States and Russia, at 730 and 519 per 100,000 residents, are among the highest in the world.